neoforged/Documentation/docs/entities/renderer.md

         // Extract and store any additional values in the state here.
     }

+    // Actually submit the features of the entity to render.
-    // Actually render the entity.
-The first parameter matches the render state's generic type.
+    // The first parameter matches the render state's generic type.
-    // Calling super will handle leash and name tag rendering for you, if applicable.
+    // Calling super will handle leash and name tag submission for you, if applicable.
     @Override
-    public void render(EntityRenderState state, PoseStack poseStack, MultiBufferSource bufferSource, int packedLight) {
+    public void submit(EntityRenderState renderState, PoseStack poseStack, SubmitNodeCollector collector, CameraRenderState cameraState) {
-        super.render(state, poseStack, bufferSource, packedLight);
+        super.submit(renderState, poseStack, collector, cameraState);
-        // do your own rendering here
+        // Do your own submission here
     }
 }
 ```